Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Detector Design and Fabrication

 \subsection{Geometry Optimization via Geant4 Simulation}

-In this study, \GEANT~\cite{ALLISON2016186} simulations were performed to optimize the detector geometry and validate the feasibility of the concept.
-First, we evalua\-ted various coating configurations for the boron-10 carbide ($^{10}\mathrm{B}_4\mathrm{C}$) converter.
-While coating directly on the GEM foils was considered to potentially enhance detection efficiency, it was excluded from the final design due to concerns regarding negative impacts on high-voltage stability.
-Consequently, a config\-uration utilizing a $^{10}\mathrm{B}_4\mathrm{C}$-coated cathode was selected as the optimal baseline.
+In this study, \GEANT~\cite{ALLISON2016186} simulations were performed to optimize the detector geometry and validate the feasibility of the selected detector configuration.
+First, we evaluated various coating configurations for the boron-10 carbide (\({}^{10}\mathrm{B}_4\mathrm{C}\)) converter.
+While coating directly on the GEM foils was considered to potentially enhance detection efficiency, it was excluded from the final design due to concerns regarding high-voltage stability.
+Consequently, a configuration utilizing a \({}^{10}\mathrm{B}_4\mathrm{C}\)-coated cathode was selected as the baseline geometry.

+\GEANT was used as a unified detector-response framework to describe reaction-product transport, energy deposition in the drift volume, detection efficiency, and the expected pulse-height spectrum from the \({}^{10}\mathrm{B}(n,\alpha){}^{7}\mathrm{Li}\) reaction.

-The simulation also focused on optimizing the drift gap length to maximize the signal amplitude.
-The drift gap was determined based on the stopping range of the secondary charged particles, particularly the alpha particles generated from neutron capture.
-The results indicated that a drift gap of \qty{10}{mm} is sufficient to fully contain the alpha particle tracks, thereby maximiz\-ing the total energy deposition within the drift volume.
+The drift gap was chosen to increase the neutron-induced signal amplitude by allowing the charged reaction products to deposit a substantial fraction of their energy in the gas volume.
+The simulation indicated that a \qty{10}{mm} drift gap is sufficient to contain the dominant alpha-particle energy deposition.

+This geometry involves a trade-off between deposited-energy collection and spatial resolution.
+A larger drift gap increases the neutron-induced deposited energy and can improve the separation from low-amplitude background through threshold selection, but it can also broaden the reconstructed charge distribution through transverse diffusion and the projected topology of the alpha and \(^{7}\mathrm{Li}\) tracks.

 Finally, the simulation framework served as a theoretical baseline for understanding the detector's operational characteristics.
-By comparing the simulated detection efficiency and pulse height spectra with experimental data, we could perform a robust cross-check of the detector's performance and validate the measured efficiency.
+By comparing the simulated detection efficiency and pulse-height spectra with experimental data, we could cross-check the measured efficiency.
+Further details regarding the simulation setup can be found in Ref.~\cite{Kim2025}.